sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Known_Issues/README.md

   - When launching applications from the toolbar or using ctrl+R, it is possible to launch multiple instances of an application which need terminating from the Home screen.
   - SDK cannot be installed to a path with whitespace.
 Projects cannot be created to paths with whitespace.
   - In OS X /tmp directory cannot be used as alternate source directory.
-  - The following warnings are produced for build targets older than 3.3.0.x: Could not resolve the prototype "SilicaItem" of "PageHeader".
-(M301)
+  - Various warnings are produced by the QML static code checker for Sailfish.Silica types with the build targets matching recent Sailfish OS releases, like `Could not resolve the prototype "SilicaItem" of "PageHeader".
+(M301)`

 ### SDK CLI (sfdk)